11cafe/code-sandbox-mcp/README.md

-# Runbox Website Publisher MCP
+# Runbox Website Builder MCP

 Runbox MCP provides remote coding environment for AI and agents.
 It can publish your AI-written website code as real world URL domain.
 Deploy your AI generated code as a real website running in remote server.